rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 #### Graphics

-Radeon RX 570 was used with two 4K Monitors on DP and HDMI (DVI has problems).
+[Asus Radeon RX 570](https://www.asus.com/motherboards-components/graphics-cards/all-series/AREZ-STRIX-RX570-O4G-GAMING) was used with two 4K Monitors on DP and HDMI (DVI has problems).
-GeForce GTX 760 was used with two Displays on DVI, no 4K on HDMI possible (v1.4a).
+[MSI GeForce GTX 760](https://de.msi.com/Graphics-Card/N760-TF-2GD5OC.html) was used with two Displays on DVI, no 4K on HDMI possible (v1.4a).

-##### WIFI
+##### WiFi

-To get WiFi running, a [ASUS PCE-AC55BT B1 PCI-E](https://www.asus.com/Networking-IoT-Servers/Adapters/All-series/PCE-AC55BT-B1/) card is used as adapter with a [BroadCom BCM4352 BCM94352Z NGFF M.2](https://deviwiki.com/wiki/Broadcom_BCM94352Z) card as chip.
+To get WiFi running, an [ASUS PCE-AC55BT B1 PCI-E](https://www.asus.com/Networking-IoT-Servers/Adapters/All-series/PCE-AC55BT-B1/) card is used as adapter with a [BroadCom BCM4352 BCM94352Z NGFF M.2](https://deviwiki.com/wiki/Broadcom_BCM94352Z) card as chip.

 ##### Bluetooth